Your Notifications

 Lung Cancer Stages

-It is necessary to determine the stage of lung cancer by finding out how far cancer has spread, before initiating treatment of lung cancer.
+It is important to determine the stage of lung cancer by finding out how far the cancer has spread, before initiating treatment of lung cancer.

 The following are the four lung cancer stages of NSCLC: